Skip to main content

 NDP Leader Jagmeet Singh reiterated Thursday his party's long-standing opposition to back-to-work legislation.

-Appearing alongside some of the more than 9,000 engineers, conductors and yard workers who were locked out, Singh said he didn't want to see any federal interference.
+Appearing alongside some of the 9,300 engineers, conductors and yard workers who were locked out, Singh said he didn't want to see any federal interference.

-It didn't take long for Singh to slam the Liberals' decision.
+It didn't take long for Singh – whose party continues to help prop up Trudeau's minority – to slam the Liberals' decision.

 "Justin Trudeau has just sent a message to CN, CPKC and all big corporations—being a bad boss pays off.
 The Liberals' actions are cowardly, anti-worker and proof that they will always cave to corporate greed, and Canadians will always pay for it," he said in a statement.